 No

-The Schoodic Beach-Mountain Trailhead typically takes 1h30 to complete.
-This time can vary depending on your fitness level, pace, and how long you spend enjoying views along the route.
+The Schoodic Beach-Mountain Trailhead typically takes about 1h30 to complete.
+This estimate can vary depending on your pace, fitness level, and how much time you spend taking in the views along the way.

 Didn't find your answer?